jacobtread/obsidian-spoilers/README.md

 The first button will show/hide the content and the second button will copy the text to your clipboard

+Below are the different kinds of spoiler blocks that are available

 ## 📄 Plain text blocks